MorganTDicks/Austin-Practice-blog/doccumentation.md

 ### Stuff that will bankrupt me:

-Order Posts page by recent activity making 'show topics' and 'contact me' collapsable side bars instead of their own pages Search comparing input to all existing posts as the user types.
-Search just takes in the theme and what they types, then returns it (as a prop for a master module, maybe?)
+Users:
 Adding a Star / Subscribe system for posts the user follows.

+Posts:
+Order Posts page by recent activity
 Adding tags
 Counting number of page views
+Making page browser when above 10 posts (10 posts per page).

+Login:
-Making page browser when above 10 pages. make login a pop-up as opposed to a page of its own.
+make login a pop-up as opposed to a page of its own.

+Other:
+Allowing users to upload an image when creating an account / post.
+Search comparing input to all existing posts as the user types.
+Search just takes in the theme and what they types, then returns it (as a prop for a master module, maybe?) making 'show topics' and 'contact me' collapsable side bars instead of their own pages

 /* Figured out how to run the app to test it. - Seemed to be an issue with typescript and react.
 Troubleshooting steps: